powercoders-italy/program/README.md

 The curriculum for the teaching phase.
 We decided to split it into fine-grained modules instead of weeks, so we can easily adapt the program to the audience.

-_NOTE_: don't mind the other `.md` files in this project: they are deprecated and will soon be removed.

 ## Slides

 All the slides are currently available in [this folder](https://drive.google.com/open?id=1IkYr5puy4XWmboJXWrN1QjWkfPWiCybJ).
-They are still a WIP, especially for the practice part.
-Volunteers needed!

 ## About The Material